 For some unknown reason, the caliber is also slightly more expensive than its sibling, but the price differential is usually absorbed by the retail price of an assembled watch.

-From the visual perspective, the watch has a very distinctive (some may call it “polarizing, especially, the rose gold-plated model that features black dial with Cotes de Geneve decoration and a sporty black leather strap,) appearance: it certainly one of those “poor man’s Rolex” that has flooded the market during the last decade.
+From the visual perspective, the AutoChrono has a surprisingly distinctive (some may call it “polarizing, especially, the rose gold-plated model that features a black dial with Cotes de Geneve decoration and a sporty black leather strap,) appearance: it certainly one of those “poor man’s Rolex” that has flooded the market during the last decade.

-Well, I don’t really like gold-plated models, because they tend to wear much faster than a real gold or a real steel version and because I always prefer the real thing over an imitation, but it still looks, well, distinctive.
+Well, I don’t like the gold-plated models, because they tend to wear much faster than real gold or a real steel version and because I always prefer the real thing over imitation, but it still looks, well, distinctive.

-Its rotating bezel features the usual 60-minute diving scale, but even the traditional 15-minute timer doesn’t look like it directly ripped-off from a Submariner, which is great, although it clearly lacks the legibility one expects from a diver (although, let’s be honest here: a watch that is rated for 100 meters of water resistance is rather far from being a true “diver.”)
-The dial layout, on the other hand, is quite legible and is not too busy with unnecessary details, which is a plus.
-Even the date window at 6 o’clock looks cool, providing the watch with more balanced looks.
+Its rotating bezel features the usual 60-minute diving scale, but even the traditional 15-minute timer doesn’t look like it is directly ripped-off from a Submariner, which is great, although it lacks the legibility one expects from a diver (although, let’s be honest here: a watch that is rated for 100 meters of water resistance is far from being a true “diver.”)
+The dial layout, on the other hand, is legible and is not too busy with unnecessary details, which is a plus.
+Even the date window at 6 o’clock looks cool, providing the dial with more balanced looks.

 There will also be a polished stainless steel version, which will be available with either a rubber strap or an SS bracelet.

-Considering the brand’s traditionally high build quality, good reputation of the ETA 775x family of movements and the very humble MSRP, I just can’t recommend this wristwatch strong enough if you are into the styling that was chosen for this piece.
+Considering the brand’s traditionally high build quality, good reputation of the ETA 775x family, and the humble MSRP, I just can’t recommend this model strong enough if you are into the styling that was chosen for this piece.